 The issue came to a head in 1238 when Henry III ordered the constitution of a guild of 6 goldsmiths to oversee the craft.
 Under Edward I in 1300 references appear referring to the use of the leopard’s head as the royal mark of assay.

 Legislation required that gold and silver be assayed prior to it leaving smiths’ hands.
-Subsequent legislation required both the government's mark as well as the smith's mark.
-In 1327 the guild was incorporated under royal charter as the Wardens and Commonality of the Mystery of Goldsmiths of the City of London.
+In 1327 guild was incorporated under royal charter as the Wardens and Commonality of the Mystery of Goldsmiths of the City of London.
 In 1462 Edward IV granted it perpetual succession with numerous rights and privileges.

 In 1526 royal decree adopted the Troy standard imported from Troyes France a century earlier whereby 12 troy ounces make a troy pound.